Red Hen Publications

 In this case, the real question is why is Dobby at #4 at all?
 I mean, yes, sure, we are going to need him later, and need to know who he is.
 But the justification we’re given for why he’s there now doesn’t work.
 Frankly, I thought the whole business with the pudding was stupid, but I’m just a boring old grown-up, so you can ignore my opinions on that.
 I guess the kids reading the book may have enjoyed it, since a grand “splat!” generally plays very well as a punchline in kid logic.
 But it really doesn’t seem to be the best return for the effort to me, and it doesn’t contribute anything worth having to the rest of the adventure.

 I’ve stated elsewhere that I think Rowling is far too ready to dispense with plausibility in favor of broad comedy, and I don’t think that this example made the book stronger.
 The Dursleys’ over-the-top reaction of locking Harry in his room and starving him (and Hedwig!) was perfectly in keeping with the exaggerations of the first book, but I’m not convinced it made for good plotting.
 And the whole thing could have been inspired by something less obtrusive and pointless.
 Dragging the Ministry’s oversight into the situation at this stage of the series only added confusion, since by the time she really needed to deploy Ministry interference Rowling had changed all the rules.
-It would have made a lot more sense for any Ministry notice to have been sparked by some bit of accidental magic that Harry actually did (and for doing which he already had a long history) which would have still given away the fact that he was not supposed to be doing magic at home, and would made a nice contrast to the situation when Harry blew up his aunt the following summer and the Ministry swept it all under the rug.
+It would have made a lot more sense for any Ministry notice to have been sparked by some bit of accidental magic that Harry actually did (and for doing which he already had a long history) which would have still given away the fact that now that he was a Hogwarts student, he was not supposed to be doing magic at home, and would still make a nice contrast to the situation when Harry blew up his aunt the following summer and the Ministry swept it all under the rug.

 That said, I will admit that the Weasley rescue was fun and set us up nicely for Ron and Harry stealing the car later.
 But Harry could still have been locked in after the Dursleys discovered that his own Ministry of Magic wanted him kept under control, and have been rescued via the flying Anglia anyway.